duongta155/Knowledge-Graph-Embeddings/Data/Readme.md

-Data cannot be uploaded due to Github's exceeded size limit.
+Data cannot be uploaded due to Github's size limit.